 Green design can mean a lot of different things.
 The term "green" has become so overused it is almost meaningless as a descriptor.
-The idea of green design encompasses everything from highly design orientated LEED certified buildings to mud huts with a solid foundation, roof, and good solar exposure and everything in-between.
+The idea of green design encompasses everything from highly design orientated, credentialed, and internationally accepted LEED certified buildings to mud huts with a solid foundation, roof, good solar exposure, and everything in-between.
 It can also mean looking to nature to solve other design issues, not just housing.
 For instance, environmental remediation, biomimicry in technology, sustainable agriculture, and much more.

 The one thing that most green design projects have in common is the environmental forethought, planning and consideration that occurs before, during, and after the work.
 Green design takes a humble and inquisitive look at the state of nature and seeks to find a niche, replicate an existing environmental factor, or exist with it, in a more harmonious and mutually beneficial way.

 Green design has emerged in response to the un-sustainable nature of a dizzying array of practices around the world.
 The scientific and moral imperative for challenging and changing these poor designs and their narrow self-interest for self-advancement through monetary means is inherent in the notion of sustainability and green design.
 That is, doing the right thing will not (usually) be the cheapest road to take.
 It will not likely be the most efficient path.
 Also, taking a green design approach will be most antithetical to the perpetuation of our global economy as we know it.